 Side effects of radiation typically include skin reactions similar to a sunburn, with itching, burning, soreness, and possible peeling.
 Recovery from surgery will depend on how invasive the surgery is.
 A lumpectomy, for example, can be done on an outpatient basis, while a mastectomy will require a hospital stay.
 Most people are able to resume normal activities a few weeks after surgery.

 At Fifth Season Financial, we understand that the high costs of cancer treatment can be challenging for many families.
-That’s why we created the Funds for Living and Giving (FLAG) program, which allows individuals who are diagnosed with advanced stage illness to access funds from their life insurance policy while maintaining funds for beneficiaries to receive in the future.
+That’s why we created the Funds for Living Program, which allows individuals who are diagnosed with advanced stage illness to access funds from their life insurance policy while maintaining funds for beneficiaries to receive in the future.
 Learn more by contacting Fifth Season at (866)899-2330 for a free consultation or by filling out a form.